 The Illinois Supreme Court held on September 22, 2016 in Kakos v.
 Butler, 2016 IL 120377, that the right to trial by jury includes the right to demand a 12-member jury.
 The change to Illinois’ jury system to reduce the size of juries in civil cases was proposed by the plaintiffs’ bar and had passed the Illinois legislature without much real debate in the waning days of former Gov. Patrick J. Quinn’s time in office, and became effective June 1, 2015.
 The Court held PA 98-1132 which reduced civil juries to only six members, and the statute it amended, 735 ILCS 5/2-1105(b), was facially unconstitutional.
 Because the provision regarding jury size could not be severed from the Act, the Court held the entire Act invalid.
 The 5-0 decision was authored by Justice Garman, with Justices Thomas and Kilbride taking no part.
 Read More »

-Partners Brent Eisenberg and Amy Callaghan and associate Mike Martinez were recently named Rising Stars by Illinois Super Lawyer, a distinction given to only the top 2.5% of lawyers.
+Partner Amy Callaghan was named Rising Stars by Illinois Super Lawyer, a distinction given to only the top 2.5% of lawyers.

-The firm of Matushek Nilles LLC has again been rated AV Preeminent by its peers in Martindale-Hubbell, as have all of the firm’s partners individually.
+The firm of Matushek LLC was again rated AV Preeminent by its peers in Martindale-Hubbell, as were all of the firm’s partners individually.
 AV Preeminent is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.

-In a victory for the asbestos defense bar, Randy Smith and Mike Martinez of Matushek Nilles LLC secured summary judgment for Brand Insulations, Inc. in the case of Rex Hill (Morgan County, Illinois, Case No. 13 L 21).
-Randy and Mike convinced Judge Christopher R. Reif to reject a novel attempt by the plaintiff to circumvent and nullify the effect of Folta v.
+In a victory for the asbestos defense bar, Randy Smith of Matushek LLC secured summary judgment for Brand Insulations, Inc. in the case of Rex Hill (Morgan County, Illinois, Case No. 13 L 21).
+Randy convinced Judge Christopher R. Reif to reject a novel attempt by the plaintiff to circumvent and nullify the effect of Folta v.
 Ferro Engineering by pursuing claims of secondary exposure between coworkers.
 Read More »

 The Court applied the ten-year statute of repose applicable to all product liability plaintiffs, and restored as controlling precedent Covalt v.
 Carey Canada, Inc., 543 N.E.2d 382 (Ind.
 1989), finding the Act unconstitutional as applied to asbestos plaintiffs.
 Read More »